Taxes on knowledge: Consequences

 The repeal of "taxes on knowledge" was one factor in a number promoting an increase of publications in the United Kingdom, in the second half of the 19th century.
 In brief, the British press took on a role as mass media.

 The first paper to derive a clear benefit from the fiscal changes was The Daily Telegraph.
-It was launched in 1855, a penny paper out of many that appeared.
+It was launched in 1855, a penny paper, one of many that appeared.
 The Saturday Review was a weekly magazine, also set up in 1855, and which featured new authors.
 New provincial daily newspapers were also seen.

 The Bookseller in April 1861, just before the repeal of the paper duty, gave statistics on London newspapers: in 1830 there had been 64, of which three were for a working-class readership; in 1860 there were 177, eight being for the working classes.
 These numbers were attributed to John Francis.
 Total weekly circulation (i.e. issues, rather than readers) had risen from 399,747 to 2,284,600.

 Newspaper reading habits changed, towards purchase and reading at home.
 The older habits—the use of a reading room, club or newsroom with newspapers, the hire of a paper by the hour in a public house—began to fall away.